-SBU-ATEP Goals (est. 10.18.00)
+SBU-ATP Goals (est. 10.18.00)

-Upon successful completion of the Southwest Baptist University Athletic Training Education Program (SBU-ATEP), graduates will be able to:
+Upon successful completion of the Southwest Baptist University Athletic Training Education Program (SBU-ATP), graduates will be able to:

-- Sit for and pass the any of the National Academy of Sports Medicine credentials; Corrective Exercise Specialist (CES), Performance Enhancement Specialist (PES) and Fitness Nutrition Specialist (FNS). - Sit for and pass the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist credential. - Successfully matriculate to post-graduate allied health professional programs in athletic training, physical therapy, occupational therapy, physician assistant, chiropractic and medical school. - Serve the community and the profession in an ethical and responsible manner, and - Pursue lifelong learning through appropriate continuing and post professional education.
+- Athletic Training Majors: Sit for, and pass on their 1st attempt the Board of Certification exam. - Sit for, and pass the any of the National Academy of Sports Medicine credentials; Corrective Exercise Specialist (CES), Performance Enhancement Specialist (PES) and Fitness Nutrition Specialist (FNS). - Sit for, and pass the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist credential. - Successfully matriculate to post-graduate allied health professional programs in athletic training, physical therapy, occupational therapy, physician assistant, chiropractic and medical school. - Serve the community and the profession in an ethical and responsible manner, and - Pursue lifelong learning through appropriate continuing and post professional education.